janus-ssp/janus/README.md

 Note that both dirs need exist and be writable for both apache as well as the command line user (which executes the database migrations).

+- AddAuthenticatedUserProcessor: adds the name of the logged in user to the log entry metadata For more info see: https://github.com/janus-ssp/janus/blob/master/src/Janus/ServiceRegistry/Log/AddAuthenticatedUserProcessor.php